jhk199/HW1/README.md

 b.
 What are the available actions for a `NQueensState`?
     Checking if it's valid and placing a queen
 c.
 What parts of a state-space problem (as defined in P&M textbook) are missing?
+    A goal state is missing as well as an optimal solution criterion

 11. Define an NQueensProblem in main.py for n=4.